ss1307-uol/whiteboard/README.md

-7- Route tables and Internet gateway for internet connectivity 8- Monitoring is ON for services (Cloud watch metrics) 9- For whiteboard application layer we do not need Database layer 10- For cost management we have Billing dashboard, AWS budgets , Cost and Usage reports etc.
+7- Route tables and Internet gateway for internet connectivity 8- Monitoring is ON for services (Cloud watch metrics) 9- For whiteboard application layer we do not need Database layer 10-For cost management we have Billing dashboard, AWS budgets , Cost and Usage reports etc.
-11- Amazon Athena – analysing the logs
+11-Amazon Athena – analysing the logs

 ![alt text](https://github.com/ss1307-uol/whiteboard/blob/master/ICC-CW3.png?raw=true)